MMosley502/LEGUP/Implementing-Puzzles.md

 extra convenience methods to their boards, and uniformity justifies making a `NurikabeBoard`.

 ## Adding Rules
-Legup allows a user to find a solution by applying simple axioms, or rules.
-There are three types of rules in Legup: basic, case, and contradiction.
+LEGUP allows a user to find a solution by applying simple axioms, or rules.
+There are three types of rules in LEGUP: basic, case, and contradiction.
 Basic rules represent a logical continuation of the puzzle solution; case rules represent two possible paths on which the solution may go, and create a branch in the proof tree; contradiction rules show that a contradiction with the rules of the puzzle has been derived, and kill the